some-natalie/some-natalie/_posts/2023-07-21-stop-saying-just-use-firecracker.md

 This could all still be true and Firecracker (or similar) is _still_ the best option for you.[^5]  Adding complexity to a system is completely appropriate if it's the best choice for the project.

-Making mindful choices about technologies your team uses is what “just use `tech`“ completely papers over.
-Whatever you do, please stop saying "just use Firecracker”.
+Making mindful choices about technologies your team uses is what "just use `tech`" completely papers over.
+Whatever you do, please stop saying "just use Firecracker".
 It robs us of an opportunity to have a multi-faceted discussion of the problems we face as technologists and the tools we use to address them.

 ---

 ### Footnotes

-[^1]: (one more footnote) I work with the super-duper regulated crowd and these SaaS solutions don't operate in that space, so I don't interact with their products much - it's bare metal k8s all day for me.
+[^1]: I work with the super-duper regulated crowd and these SaaS solutions don't operate in that space, so I don't interact with their products much - it's bare metal k8s all day for me.
 Your milage may vary here!
 [^2]: Here's the resources I typically send for folks starting out on the self-hosted runner journey - the official [documentation](https://docs.github.com/en/enterprise-cloud@latest/actions/hosting-your-own-runners/managing-self-hosted-runners) and an [architecture guide to self-hosted GitHub Actions](https://some-natalie.dev/blog/arch-guide-to-selfhosted-actions/).
 Most importantly, do what works best for your teams - everyone has a different custom implementation and that’s fine!
 [^3]: `firecracker-containerd` has solved a **bunch** of these paper cuts over the past year or two, including shipping a CNI compatible network interface and the ability to have multiple containers in one VM.
 [^4]: For the record, I adore Firecracker and want to play with it even more!